hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_single_node_virtual_instance.html.markdown

 * `os_disk_name` - (Optional) The full name of the OS Disk attached to the Virtual Machine.
 Changing this forces a new resource to be created.

 * `virtual_machine_name` - (Optional) The full name of the Virtual Machine in a single server SAP system.
 Changing this forces a new resource to be created.

 ---

+A `data_disk` block supports the following:

+* `volume_name` - (Required) The name of the Volume.
+Possible value is `default`.
+Changing this forces a new resource to be created.

+* `names` - (Required) A list of full names of Data Disks per Volume.
+Changing this forces a new resource to be created.

+---